klydestad/kierstenly-project/README.md

 GITHUB
-- add temp project
-- standardize proper Readme.md explanations
+- standardize proper Readme.md explanations for all projects

 GENERAL